Appearance

 Each row represents a single user action taken within the Care Insights application.
 The data includes both patient and session context, enabling customers to reconcile actions, update their systems, and track resolution progress.

-Field Name | Description | Required? | Type | Diagnosis Gaps Example | Care Gaps Example |
+Field Name | Description | Required? | Type | Diagnosis Gaps Example | insight Example |

 ---|---|---|---|---|---|